Explore the different types of coffee beans & brands

 However, these regional variations can be broken down to four basic regions (see below for more details about each region).

 - Central America Republics: Costa Rica, El Salvador, Guatemala

 - Caribbean: Cuba, and Jamaica

 - South American Coffee: including Brazil, Colombia, etc.

 - Asian Coffee: covers an expanse of countries from Indonesia to Hawaii

 - African Coffee: Yemen to Kenyan

 Arabica Coffee Beans are more difficult to grow, but produce better coffees overall.
 The Arabica coffee beans make Latin American Coffee, as well as coffee in East Africa, Arabia, or even Africa.
 They are generally considered the champagnes of coffee, for their unique terroir, careful growing, and flavor profiles.

-The Robusta Coffee beans are grown at lower heights and are generally easier to cultivate.
+Whereas the Robusta Coffee beans are grown at lower heights and are generally easier to cultivate.
 You will find they are mostly grown in West or Central Africa, in South East Asia, and in parts of Brazil.
 Unfortunately, Robusta doesn’t have as good a reputation as other types of coffee beans, partly that’s due to cost, but also the poorer standards of care in growth, cleaning and packaging have made Robusta the poor man’s coffee of choice.